SmartTensors/NMFk.jl/Readme.md

 - Discovery of unknown dependencies and phenomena
 - Development of reduced-order/surrogate models
 - Identification of dependencies between model inputs and outputs
-- Guiding the development of physics models representing the ML analyzed data
+- Guiding the development of physics models representing the ML-analyzed data
 - Blind predictions
 - Optimization of data acquisition (optimal experimental design)
 - Labeling of datasets for supervised ML analyses

 **NMFk** provides high-performance computing capabilities to solve problems with Shared and Distributed Arrays in parallel.
-The parallelization allows for utilization of multi-core / multi-processor environments.
+The parallelization allows for the utilization of multi-core / multi-processor environments.
 GPU and TPU accelerations are available through existing Julia packages.

 **NMFk** provides advanced tools for data visualization, pre- and post-processing.
-These tools substantially facilitate utilization of the package in various real-world applications.
+These tools substantially facilitate the utilization of the package in various real-world applications.

 **NMFk** methodology and applications are discussed in the research papers and presentations listed below.